 My take on the matter is that Dumbledore’s greatest flaw has nothing to do with trying to see the best in people.
 It is that he invariably refuses to take action until it is virtually always too late.
 He sits back, observes, analyses the events and is all-too-sure of his understanding of what is going on, but he does bugger-all about dealing with it.

-This is further compounded by a determination to always catch wrong-doers In The Act before witnesses.
+This is further compounded by a determination to always catch wrong-doers In The Act in front of witnesses.
 I don’t think we’ve ever seen him take action unless he had someone in tow to back up his version of events.
 I think the only action we have ever seen him take on the grounds of “suspicion” only, was to stake-out the room where the Mirror of Erised had been set up in order to intercept Harry, figure out what he was made of, and give him the information he would need in order to be able to retrieve the Stone from the Mirror after the shouting was over.
-And since I’m sure he set up that whole little exercise for exactly that purpose it hardly counts.
+And since I’m sure he stage managed that whole little exercise for exactly that purpose it hardly counts.

 Like a great many other people he expects the small problems to solve themselves, and when he miscalculates he has to scramble to play catch-up.
 Tom Riddle was one of his worst miscalculations.

 Yes, Albus claims to have seen all the warning signs with Tom.
-But the fact remains that the version of the official Riddle backstory he gives Harry was the version he pieced together with 20/20 hindsight long after the events.
-In Real Time, it appears to have been only when old Hepzibah Smith was poisoned by her own devoted House Elf, and the most valuable items from her extensive collection were found to be missing that Albus realized that Tom was a problem that absolutely would not solve itself.
+But the fact remains that the version of the official Riddle backstory he gives Harry was a version he pieced together with 20/20 hindsight long after the events.
+In Real Time, it appears to have been only when clear evidence of what Tom had been up to was forced on him that Albus realized that Tom was a problem that absolutely would not solve itself.
 He spent much of the next decade scrambling to pick up Tom’s back-trail.

 If he even moved that quickly.

 Hokey might have poisoned her mistress by accident or Imperius — if she poisoned her mistress at all.
 On the other hand, Riddle might perfectly well have done it himself and modified Hokey’s memory of it, as he had Morfin Gaunt’s — but Hokey certainly didn’t steal the cup or the locket.
 Someone else had to have gotten into the house to have done that.
-Hokey’s memory led Albus to Caractacus Burke, but Burke’s information — what we saw of it — wouldn’t have gotten him much farther.
+Hokey’s memory led Albus to Caractacus Burke, who was both Riddle’s employer and the source of the locket, but Burke’s information — what we saw of it — wouldn’t have gotten him much farther.